Skaruts/Lua-Enum/README.md

 ```
 Naturally, when using `*` you cannot specify the increment by a number, as it gets automatically calculated to exponents (if you put a number there it gets ignored).
 However, you can still use custom values.

+Lastly:
+- The format string can contain spaces.

-Standard naming rules for identifiers apply: field names cannot contain spaces, must start by a letter or underscore, can contain numbers after that, etc.
+- Standard naming rules for identifiers apply: field names cannot contain spaces, must start by a letter or underscore, can contain numbers after that, etc.

-Duplicated strings will throw an error.
+- Duplicated strings will throw an error.

-Using a custom value on the first enum element will override `<start_value>`.
+- Using a custom value on the first enum element will override `<start_value>`.

 ## Examples
 An enum that starts at `10` and is incremented by `+2`: